austincorum/Character-Recognition-Classification/README.md

 Character recognition task: classification of handwritten numerals

 # Dependencies
-Must have Python 2.6 installed
+- Must have Python 2.6 installed.
-Run "pip install -r make.txt" in command line or terminal To reproduce the figure, run "charRecognition.py" in command line or terminal
+- Run "pip install -r make.txt" in command line or terminal.
+- To reproduce the figure, run "charRecognition.py" in command line or terminal.

 # Problem Setting: